Black History for a New Day – Allies for a Stronger Madison

 It often seems as though black and white Americans live in separate worlds of experience and understanding.
 Unless we can bridge those gaps, it will be hard for us to work together to build a better Madison, a better country, and a better world.

 One starting point for that work is for non-black people of courage and conviction to come together to think and learn about the history that has shaped our world and worldviews.
-Over nine Monday evenings (7-9pm, March 13-May 22), Justified Anger will be collaborating with history professors from UW-Madison to revisit the American past with justice in mind.
+Over nine Monday evenings (7-9pm, February 5 through April 9), Justified Anger will be collaborating with history professors from UW-Madison to revisit the American past with justice in mind.
 Our purpose is to understand how the African-American experience has shaped the world we all live in, and how allies can find roles supporting racial justice today.
 We will lead this process without the use of guilt, finger-pointing, or propaganda, and lead from a place of compassion, community, and understanding.
 Rooting ourselves in our history, and understanding how we got here, will help us move forward together to make a better world and a stronger Madison.

 This course is a complement to the other great programs that address racism in our community.
 This is a great way to become involved as an ally in Justified Anger’s efforts to reduce racial disparities and bring about healing.
 This course is also a meaningful entry point for whatever cross-cultural work you want to do to make Madison a better place.